railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_productivity.rst

 .. figure::  images/service_timebox_day.png
    :align: center

-   *Timebox for tasks to be done today.*
+   *Timebox for tasks to be done today*

 Then click on the button at the top right :guilabel:`Plan the timebox`.
 This procedure lets you select the tasks for the day from those in the timebox for the week.
 This operation gives you an